 Research

-My research interests include both development of statistical methods, as well as applications to environmental problems including carbon monitoring, national forest inventory, and remote sensing.
-Specifically, my work focuses on spatio-temporal statistics, dynamic models, small area estimation, and Bayesian hierarchical modeling.
+My research interests include both development of statistical methods, as well as applications to environmental problems including wildfire risk assessment, carbon monitoring, and remote sensing.
+Specifically, my focus is in spatio-temporal statistics, dynamic models, small area estimation, and Bayesian hierarchical modeling.

 Publications

-Naresh Khanal, Raju Pokharel, Elliot S. Shannon, Jagdish Poudel, Emily Silver and Emily Silver.
+Naresh Khanal, Raju Pokharel, Elliot S. Shannon, Jagdish Poudel, Shivan GC and Emily Silver.
 2025.
-Historical trend of market coverage and competition of various wood products in Michigan.
+Historical trends of market coverage and competition of various wood products in Michigan.
 To be submitted to Forestry.

 Elliot S. Shannon, Andrew O. Finley and Paul B. May.
 2025.
 Quantifying impacts of natural gas development on forest carbon.
-To be submitted to PNAS. bioRxiv preprint.
+Submitted to Nature Energy. bioRxiv preprint.

 Elliot S. Shannon, Andrew O. Finley, Paul B. May, Grant M. Domke, Hans-Erik Andersen, George C. Gaines III, Arne Nothdurft and Sudipto Banerjee.
 2025.
 Leveraging national forest inventory data to estimate forest carbon density status and trends for small areas.
-Submitted to Forest Ecology and Managment.
-ArXiv preprint.
+Forest Ecology and Managment.
+DOI: 10.1016/j.foreco.2025.122999.

 Elliot S. Shannon, Andrew O. Finley, Grant M. Domke, Paul B. May, Hans-Erik Andersen, George C. Gaines III and Sudipto Banerjee.
 2025.
 Toward spatio-temporal models to support national-scale forest carbon monitoring and reporting.
 Environmental Research Letters.
 DOI: 10.1088/1748-9326/ad9e07.